 “I like that the book follows along a practical example.
 Most book examples relate to one chapter which is rather bad for learning a new language.
 With an evolving example it is much easier to follow along.”— Daniel Reichenbach, Berlin

 “I really liked the advice on how to structure a project.
-I'm now refactoring my first Go project to use your advice, which will make it easier to read and maintain.”— Paul Bradbury, Cumbria
+I'm now refactoring my first Golang project to use your advice, which will make it easier to read and maintain.”— Paul Bradbury, Cumbria

 “I liked that the book was clear and that it reinforced what I already knew, but got a second opinion.
 Really glad it addressed the security issues in some of the libs.”— Lucas Caballero, Colorado